christine-petrush/christine-petrush.github.io/README.md

   - CSS

 ## enhancement two: algorithms and data structures
+<ins>Artifact used:</ins>
-<ins>Artifact used:</ins> pet check-in program designed in Java from IT 145: Foundation in Application Development
+  - pet check-in program designed in Java from IT 145: Foundation in Application Development

 <ins>Enhancement:</ins>
+  - add a login screen to the website coded in JavaScript / HTML / CSS with a password-based authentication
+  - add session management to application

 <ins>Skills:</ins>
   - adding security to the login / registration screen through the use of a hashing algorithm.